unic0rn9k/slas/README.md

 for some *very* experimental source code for the project.

 ### Why not just use ndarray (or alike)?
-Slas can be faster than ndarray in some specifik use cases, like when having to do a lot of allocations, or when using referenced data in vector operations.
+Slas can be faster than ndarray in some specific use cases, like when having to do a lot of allocations, or when using referenced data in vector operations.
 Besides slas should always be atleast as fast as ndarray, so it can't hurt.

 Statical allocation and the way slas cow behavior works with the borrow checker, also means that you might catch a lot of bugs at compiletime, where ndarray most of the time will let you get away with pretty much anything.

+### Installation
+Slas depends on blas, and currently only supports using blis.
+In the future you will have to choose your own blas provider, and instructions for doing so will be added here.

+On the crates.io version of slas (v0.1.0 and 0.1.1) blis is compiled automatically.

+For now, if you want to use the git version of slas, you need to install blis on your system.
+- On Arch linux blis-cblas v0.7.0 from the aur has been tested and works fine.
+- On Debian you can simply run `apt install libblis-dev` to install.

-### More info...
+### General info...
 - Slas is still in very early days, and is subject to a lot of breaking changes.
 - The `StaticCowVec` type implements `deref` and `deref_mut`, so any method implemented for `[T;LEN]` is also implemented for `StaticCowVec`.
 - [Benchmarks, tests and related](https://github.com/unic0rn9k/slas/tree/master/tests)